 Come to Utah for the Greatest Snow on Earth?
 You're not alone.
 You can access almost all of the world-famous ski resorts within 30 minutes from Sugar House.

-No, the Yalecrest neighborhood does feature an actual Ivy League school, but the area is often referred to as the “Harvard-Yale" neighborhood because multiple streets are named after the prestigious schools.
+No, the Yalecrest neighborhood doesn't feature an actual Ivy League school, but the area is often referred to as the “Harvard-Yale" neighborhood because multiple streets are named after the prestigious schools.
 While you won't see any Yale Bulldogs about, it's still a great neighborhood to raise a family.
 Located on the East Bench of Salt Lake City, this neighborhood is vibrant, family-friendly and an overall great place to live.

 The schools are highly-rated nationwide and its located near the U of U campus.
 You'll experience a mix of families with elementary school-aged children, as well as college students.